frederic-perez/AmE-dictionary/data/dictionary.md

 __half-hearted__ _adj_ Done with no real interest or enthusiasm.
 __half-wits__
 __halfback__
+__halfhearted__ _adj_ Feeling or showing little interest or enthusiasm. _Syn_ lukewarm, tepid _I made a halfhearted attempt to start a conversation with him and gave up as soon as it became clear he was not really interested in talking to me either._
 __halfway decent__ _idiom_ Somewhat good, useful, or enjoyable, but not very; passable.
 __hall boy__ _n_
 __Halligan__ _They had Halligan bars for smashing windows._